Yes, I said it. I have a top 9 for Adult Children of Alcoholics or ACOAs.

 People can learn to hurdle their greatest obstacles and find meaning and strength from those same challenges.

 Deb Owens is a Licensed Professional Counselor and Advanced Level Certified Addiction Counselor in Private Practice in Chestnut Hill & Montgomery County, PA near Philadelphia.
 Deb provides online (PA only), phone, and F2F counseling.
 She works with courageous adults and family members struggling with and overcoming the effects of alcohol and drug concerns including substance use disorders and specializes in adult children of addicts or alcoholics.
 As an ACA therapist, Deb also specializes in anxiety treatment and relationship and couples counseling.
-215-802-6521 http://debowens.com/
+215-802-6521 https://debowens.com/